The fastest way to check disk space in Linux is to open your terminal and simply run the df -h command.

 ls -lhSLargest files in a directory (sorted by size)ls -lhS /var/log

-How to Check Disk Space in Linux with df
+How to Check Linux Disk Space with the df Command

 While you can simply type df, the output shows space in 1-kilobyte blocks, which isn’t very easy to read.
-We’ll use the -h (human-readable) flag for a much clearer view.
+For a much clearer view, we’ll use the -h (human-readable) flag.
 To use this tool, open your terminal and run the following command:

 df -h